ThatCatDev/Kaimu/docs/src/content/docs/guides/self-hosting.md

 ---
 title: Self-Hosting
-description: Deploy Pulse on your own infrastructure
+description: Deploy Kaimu on your own infrastructure
 ---

-This guide covers deploying Pulse on your own infrastructure for production use.
+This guide covers deploying Kaimu on your own infrastructure for production use.

 ## Architecture Overview

-Pulse consists of:
+Kaimu consists of:

 - **Frontend**: Astro/Svelte static site (can be served via CDN)
 - **Backend**: Go GraphQL API